marcusoftnet/marcusoftnet.github.io/_posts/2015-06-18-ca--minutes-on-strategic-plans.md

 ---
 layout: post
-title: ca 15 minutes on strategic plans
+title: "ca 15 minutes on strategic plans"
-author: Marcus Hammarberg
+author: "Marcus Hammarberg"
-date: 2015-06-18T11:12:16.000Z
+date: 2015-06-18 11:12:16
 tags:
  - Indonesia
  - Lean
  - Leadership
  - Agile
  - Life of a consultant
  - Salvation Army
 ---

 This is the third presentation I've done on mission, vision and strategic plans (and other stuff too).
 The time has come to strategic plans.